scalastyle/scalastyle-maven-plugin/README.md

-## scalastyle-maven-plugin
+## maven-scalastyle-plugin
-Welcome to the scalastyle-maven-plugin wiki!
+Welcome to the maven-scalastyle-plugin wiki!
 This project is intended to provide maven plugin support  for Scalastyle.
 For more information about Scalastyle, see [https://github.com/scalastyle/scalastyle](https://github.com/scalastyle/scalastyle)